Chwilka...

 • Missing sworn translation.
 The clerk won't accept your German Fahrzeugbrief or Ukrainian свідоцтво без перекладу.
 No translation, no registration.

 • Expired przegląd.
-Even if the car had a valid MOT in Germany, Poland requires its own inspection through the SKP system.
+Even if the car had a valid MOT in Germany, Poland usually requires its own inspection through the SKP system.

 • Forgetting PCC-3.
 You bought the car 3 weeks ago and never filed the tax return.
 Now you're late, and there may be interest charges on top.